-Addiction Interventions Performed By Doctors
+Addiction Interventions Performed by Doctors

 For some doctors and treatment centers, there is no money in cure, but there is money in sickness and returning clients.
 Continuing to provide medications over time to mask and treat symptoms is far more profitable than working towards a cure and getting to the underlying issue of addiction.
 That may seem a harsh thing to say, but some doctors have practically become licensed drug dealers.
 Almost anyone can walk into a local hospital or doctor’s office and walk out with just about any medication needed or requested.
 Not all doctors are like this, of course, and many doctors provide much needed quality health care.

 More and more frequently, we see people being put on medications they do not necessarily need after being diagnosed for problems they truly don’t have.
 It is almost impossible to watch television without having some pharmaceutical company trying to convince you to take their pill.
 It isn’t that these medications can’t help people who seriously need them.
-However, a constant sales tactic tries to convince people that they have an issue or disorder their medicine can fix.
+However, a standard sales tactic of the pharmaceutical industry tries to convince people they have an issue or disorder their medication can fix.
 Consulting your doctor for physical ailments related to the addiction is the best thing anyone can do.
 However, unless your doctor is telling your loved one to go to a treatment center to get help for the mental part of the addiction, you should probably consult a real addiction professional for a second opinion.
 Most doctors are good people; they just lack the background and education required to address and treat addiction and mental health issues.